 - Basic activation history

-- Country of original purchase
+- Country of original manufacture and certification

 From Carrier-Level IMEI Checks